yoctoalex/rseries-dmz/README.md

 # Overview

-This guide provides the steps for a comprehensive demilitarized zone (DMZ) setup using F5 XC Cloud environment and F5 rSeries hardware.
+This guide provides the steps for a comprehensive demilitarized zone (DMZ) setup using F5 Distributed Cloud Services (XC) environment and F5 rSeries hardware.
+The primary benefits of this configuration are:

+- Ease of securely exposing applications to the public internet by simplifying or eliminating manual handling of routing and other networking tasks
+- Simplifying workflows for pushing out App DMZ towards the network edge
+- Moving relevant security services to the network edge (DDoS, Bot Protection, etc.)

 The setup includes the following components:

+- Configuration of BIG-IP on F5 rSeries;
-- Configuration of Data Centers with CE Sites and F5 rSeries hardware;
+- Configuration of Data Centers with Customer Edge (CE) Sites on F5 rSeries;
 - Demo application deployment in the Data Center;
 - XC Cloud Secure Mesh Site configuration and combining them into a single Virtual Site;
 - Application exposure to the Internet using HTTP Load Balancer;